pyTooling/pyTooling/doc/Decorators.rst

 @export
 *******

-The :py:func:`~pyTooling.Decorators.export` decorator makes module's entities (classes and functions) publicly visible.
+The :func:`~pyTooling.Decorators.export` decorator makes module's entities (classes and functions) publicly visible.
 Therefore, these entities get registered in the module's variable ``__all__``.

 Besides making these entities accessible via ``from foo import *``, Sphinx extensions like autoapi are reading